Alloy Artifacts

 Of these alternatives, we can easily rule out the first.
 Existing makers with a full line, such as Bonney, Herbrand, Plomb, or Snap-on, would have been concerned about maintaining their own (higher margin) brand identity.
 In addition, we know from experience that there weren't any other tools in the 1940s matching the Craftsman "V" style: before finding the actual maker, we conducted an extensive and fruitless search for other brands of tools matching the Craftsman models.

-Based on the evidence collected so far, we believe that Sears chose alternative (3).
-More specifically, they developed the design and specifications for the modern era tools, then "auditioned" multiple companies (at least two) to produce tools to the specification.
+Based on the evidence collected so far, we believe that Sears chose the third alternative.
+More specifically, they developed the design and specifications for the Modern Era tools, then "auditioned" multiple companies (at least two) to produce tools to the specification.
 Furthermore, the initial production runs were not mere prototypes, but were actually sold to the public!

 Then after this audition process, Sears evaluated the results and chose Maker "V" as their primary contract manufacturer.
 And that brings us neatly to the next section, where we will finally get to meet Maker "V".